Zhao: Oh My God! Did you really just miss me point blank?!

 - Occurs near the end of Shadow of the Conqueror when Ahrek, after managing to beat Daylen in their Trial by Combat, struggles with their similarities and his years of empty hatred while Daylen urges him to do it.
 To Daylen's utter surprise, Ahrek instead chooses to forgive him, and the sword doesn't fall.

 - 24 did it in season one when Jack caught an escaping Nina.
 The same scene was repeated in season three, except that on that occasion Jack shot her dead.
 And the first time, he didn't know she had just killed his wife.

 - Subverted at the end of Angel's fight with Connor in "Home".
 After interrupting his trauma-ridden son's Suicide by Cop attempt, Angel ends up holding a knife over him.
-He promises to prove he really does love Connor - and brings the knife down.
+He promises to prove that he really does love Connor — and brings the knife down.
 Thanks to a deal with Wolfram & Hart, Connor is magically given a normal life.